AZimmerman13/capstone2/README.md

 no snow in seville or barcelona,

-A deeper look into t

-perhaps unsurprisingly, temp, max_temp, and min_temp were highly correlated
+perhaps unsurprisingly, temp, max_temp, and min_temp were highly correlated.
+The final straw in removing these columns was seeing them with variance inflation factors over 500.

 The energy dataset was incomplete in a few areas, namely that the 'generation fossil coal-derived gas', 'generation fossil oil shale', 'generation fossil peat', 'generation geothermal', and 'generation marine' contained only zeros, and 'generation hydro pumped storage aggregated' contained all null values.